 Since a region can be mapped only to one endpoint, Traffic Manager returns a response whether the endpoint is healthy or not.

 It is strongly recommended that customers using the geographic routing method associate it with the Nested type endpoints that has child profiles containing at least two endpoints within each.

 If an endpoint match is found and that endpoint is in the Stopped state, Traffic Manager returns a NODATA response.
 In this case, no further lookups are made higher up in the geographic region hierarchy.
 This behavior is also applicable for nested endpoint types when the child profile is in the Stopped or Disabled state.

 If an endpoint displays a Disabled status, it won’t be included in the region matching process.
 This behavior is also applicable for nested endpoint types when the endpoint is in the Disabled state.

 The Multivalue traffic-routing method allows you to get multiple healthy endpoints in a single DNS query response.
-This enables the caller to do client-side retries with other endpoints in the event of a returned endpoint being unresponsive.
+This configuration enables the caller to do client-side retries with other endpoints in case a returned endpoint being unresponsive.
 This pattern can increase the availability of a service and reduce the latency associated with a new DNS query to obtain a healthy endpoint.
 MultiValue routing method works only if all the endpoints of type ‘External’ and are specified as IPv4 or IPv6 addresses.
 When a query is received for this profile, all healthy endpoints are returned and are subject to a configurable maximum return count.